 Ear infections and fluid accumulation in the ears is common in cleft patients.
 This can cause long lasting hearing loss and difficulty learning to speak.
 To prevent this, most patients with cleft palates require ear tubes.
 We have audiology and ENT specialists on our team to address these needs.

-Cleft lip and cleft palate are both repaired with a surgical procedure performed by your plastic surgeon.
-Cleft lip surgery is usually performed first except in rare cases when children are adopted or present to the clinic at an older age.
-Both operations are performed at Johns Hopkins All Children's Hospital with our team of dedicated pediatric anesthesiologists.
-Most patients remain in the hospital for 1-2 days where our entire team of pediatric experts are available for each child’s specific needs.
+Cleft lip and cleft palate are both repaired with a surgical procedure performed by your child's plastic surgeon.
+Cleft lip surgery is usually performed first, except in rare cases when children are adopted or present to the clinic at an older age.

 Cleft palate surgery is usually performed when a child is older.
 Surgery is often before the child’s first birthday, but this may vary depending on other medical conditions.
 The goal is to fix the palate and its muscles so your child can develop normal speech.

 You will be given instructions on feeding your child after surgery.
 During surgery and afterward, your child will have an intravenous (IV) catheter to provide them fluids until they are able to drink sufficient liquids by mouth.
 Your child will likely require pain medications after surgery.
-You will be given a prescription for these.
 After 2-3 days your child will feel more comfortable and should only require non-aspirin pain medications, which can be discontinued after a few additional days.